12 Telltale Signs You’re Stressed More Than You Realize

 You eat more or have lost your appetite.

 Why: Two-thirds of people eat more under stress, while the rest eat less.
-The stress hormone glucocorticoid stimulates appetite, and it can take hours to clear from the blood stream, prompting emotionally charged overeating.
+The stress hormone glucocorticoid stimulates appetite, and it can take hours to clear the bloodstream, prompting emotionally charged overeating when we’re stressed.

 Your memory and concentration fizzle.

 Why: One of the signs you’re stressed?
 Acute psychological stress thwarts working and prospective memory and takes neural resources away from executive function networks.
-That's a technical way of saying that stress causes memory lapse, attention issues, and hinders your higher brain's ability to plan and execute.
+That’s a technical way of saying that stress causes memory lapse, attention issues, and hinders your higher brain’s ability to plan and execute.

 Why: Studies have shown poor sleepers to have higher levels of stress hormones in their bloodstream.
-These chemicals not only decrease the total amount of sleep we get, but can compromise the quality of whatever shuteye we end up getting.
+These chemicals not only decrease the total amount of sleep we get but can compromise the quality of whatever shuteye we end up getting.
 When we wake up, we have even less energy than the day before.
 Try one of these relaxation techniques to relieve stress and wind down for bed.

 You feel less confident about your ability to handle personal problems.